Did you know that you have the right to request a chaperone for your appointment.

 If you have mobility impairments and need an appointment, we will care for you in an environment best suited for your health needs.
 We will contact you first to understand your health needs correctly.

-In principle, all patients in the advanced palliative care pathway are visited by a healthcare professional regularly.
+In principle, all patients on the advanced palliative care pathway are visited by a healthcare professional regularly.

 Did you know there are now out of hours consultations?

-Patients registered with a GP in Tameside or Glossop can now book doctors, nurses, health practitioner and blood appointments seven days a week at Glossop Primary Care Centre, George Street, Glossop.
+Patients registered with a GP in Tameside or Glossop can now book doctors, nurses, health practitioner and blood appointments seven days a week.
 Patients can also arrange to see a Pharmacist for their medication reviews too.

 When are the appointments available?